openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 bootstrapped components will apply those tags to all resources created in AWS, for the life of the cluster, and where supported by AWS.
 - Tags must be applied at creation time, in an atomic operation.
 It isn't acceptable to create an object and, after some period of time, apply the tags post-creation.
+- Tags can be updated day2 on teh AWS resources.

 ### Non-Goals

-- To reduce initial scope, tags are applied only at creation time and not reconciled.
+- To reduce initial scope, in case of standalone OpenShift, tags are applied only at creation time and not reconciled.
 If an administrator manually changes the tags stored in the infrastructure resource, behavior is undefined.
-See below.
-- To reduce initial scope, we are not implementing this for clouds other than AWS.
+- To reduce initial scope, for hosted control plane deployments, we are not implementing this for clouds other than AWS.
 We will not take any actions to prohibit that later.

 ## Proposal